Licencing of Stallions out of Section B Mares

 Following acceptance by Council, a provisional licence is issued using the next available licence number annotated P e.g. 234P.
 The passport and database are updated.

-The Registrations Secretary monitors the number of registered foals sired by the stallion, and whether they are section A or B. When the limit of 10 foals is reached, the Secretary calculates the percentage of Section A foals and notifies the owner that the limit has been reached, what the Section A percentage is and whether the licence is confirmed or revoked.
+The Registrations Secretary continues to monitor the number of registered foals sired by the stallion, and whether they are section A or B. The Registrations Secretary will notify the owner whether the licence is permanently confirmed or revoked.
 The passport and database are updated accordingly.

 Any variations to this procedure must be approved by Council.